ianepperson/filestorage/README.md

 # True
 ```

-When saving a file, the method returns the text of the filename that was saved.
-Some handlers might adjust the filename in different ways and
+When saving a file, the save methods return the text of the filename that was saved.
+Some handlers and filters might adjust the filename in different ways and
 the return value for the save methods give you that feedback.

 You can set and reset the handler several times.
 When you want to lock in the configuration, you need to finalize the store.